intelligent plants in the old solar system

 Harlei: Hey, remember, this author is Clark Ashton Smith, myth-maker and poet; he doesn't have to make rational sense - his tales are verbal pictures, verbal music, verbal jewellery... but not serious except as a sparkling gem is "serious".

 Zendexor: I second that.
 But the story does contain one serious science-fictional idea: that of a type of evolution which allows for a single individual's growth to take the place of species development.
-So you get just one entity, straddling a planet!
+That way you get just one entity, straddling a planet!
 If it did happen, I dare say such a position could only be achieved by a plant.

 A similar monopoly of power, though not by one individual, is enjoyed by the Martian plant intelligences in Seeds of the Dusk, in the far future of the Solar System.
 You may well think this portrayal more "realistic".